JacobSyndeo/GreenAlert/README.md

 # ✅ GreenAlert

-A really useful way to use UIAlertController, using extensions.
+A really useful way to use `UIAlertController`, using extensions.

 Let's say you want to show a basic alert.